-You know that most childcare experts, including the American Academy of Pediatrics, recommend breastfeeding exclusively for the first six months of life whenever possible.
+You know that most childcare experts, including the American Academy of Pediatrics, recommend breastfeeding for the first six months of life whenever possible.
 But what’s so special about breast milk anyway?

 - Lots of living cells—Breast milk is also known as “white blood” because it is a living substance that contains enzymes, antibodies, and white blood cells (the cells that fight infection).
 These factors help newborns develop their immune system, mature their gut, and fight off infections.